Aaron Cannings: Playing career

-Cannings made his first grade debut for the Northern Eagles in Round 16 2002 against Melbourne.
+Cannings made his first grade debut for the Northern Eagles in round 16 of the 2002 NRL season against Melbourne.
 At the end of 2002, the Northern Eagles were dissolved and reverted to Manly-Warringah.
-Cannings played 1 season with Manly before joining Parramatta.
+Cannings played one season with Manly before joining Parramatta.

-In 2005, Cannings made 13 appearances as Parramatta won the minor premiership but he did not feature in the finals series for the club.
+In 2005, Cannings made 13 appearances as Parramatta won the Minor Premiership but he did not feature in the finals series for the club.
 Cannings missed the entire 2006 season but returned in 2007 playing 21 games for Parramatta as they finished 5th on the table.

-In 2008, Cannings joined Gold Coast and spent 3 years at the club before retiring at the end of 2010.
+In 2008, Cannings joined Gold Coast and spent three years at the club before being released at the end of 2010.

 Personal life

-Cannings was born in Auckland, New Zealand with Australian and Cook Island heritage.
+Cannings was born in Auckland, New Zealand with Australian and Cook Island and Tongan heritage.
 He lived in country towns Cobar and Wee Waa before moving to Sydney to start his career in Rugby league.
 Cannings currently works in the financial industry.